hawoooi/py-hacker-typer/README.md

-# py-hacker-typer
- hacker typer... but in python ;v;
+# hacker typer... but in python ;v;
+yeah this is pretty much it
+you need `readchar` to use this. to install readchar, run `pip install readchar`